 - 6. Applications of Math and the Natural Sciences appropriate to degree or field of study. - 7.
 Composition and Oral Communication. - 8.
-Evaluation of diverse perspectives and cultures through Arts, Humanities, and Social Sciences. - 9.
-Utilization of technology appropriate to degree or field of study.
+Evaluation of diverse perspectives and cultures through Arts, Humanities, and Social Sciences. - Utilization of technology appropriate to degree or field of study.

-Name: Date: Advisor: Student ID# COURSE Conoral F COURSE NAME Requirements (15 credit hours) CREDIT HOURS HOURS COMPLETED CIS 2503 Microcomputer Business Applications 3 ENG 1003 Composition I (must earn a "C" or better) 3 ENG 1013 Composition II (must earn a "C" or better) 3 MATH 1113 Applied Math or higher-level mathematics course 3 tive (3 credit hours) (Select 1 course) edit hour course from ECON 2313, GEOG, HIST, POSC, PSY, OR SOC) Principles of Macroeconomics OR GEOG, HIST, POSC, PSY, or SOC course 3 BUS 2213 puter Core (21 credit hours) Employment Readiness 3 CIS 1023 Programming Fundamentals/Logic 3 CIS 1063 Structured Programming/C Language 3 CIS CIS 1113 2463 A+ Computer Technician I OR Linux 3 CIS 1503 Introduction to Operating Systems 3 CIS 1513 Object Oriented Programming 3 CIS 2723 Cybersecurity Essentials 3
+Name: Date: Advisor: Student ID# COURSE CODE COURSE NAME CREDIT HOURS HOURS COMPLETED General E ducation Requirements (15 credit hours) CIS 2503 Microcomputer Business Applications 3 ENG 1003 Composition I (must earn a "C" or better) 3 ENG 1013 Composition II (must earn a "C" or better) 3 MATH 1113 Applied Math or higher-level mathematics course 3 tive (3 credit hours) (Select 1 course) edit hour course from ECON 2313, GEOG, HIST, POSC, PSY, OR SOC) Principles of Macroeconomics OR GEOG, HIST, POSC, PSY, or SOC course 3 Business and Com puter Core (21 credit hours) BUS 2213 Employment Readiness 3 CIS 1023 Programming Fundamentals/Logic 3 CIS 1063 Structured Programming/C Language 3 CIS CIS 1113 2463 A+ Computer Technician I OR Linux 3 CIS 1503 Introduction to Operating Systems 3 CIS 1513 Object Oriented Programming 3 CIS 2723 Cybersecurity Essentials 3

-CR REDIT HOURS ;
+CREDIT HOURS

-COURS E CODE COURSE NAME HC OURS COMPLET ED
+COURSE ( CODE COURSE NAME HOURS COMPLETED

-Progran mming Cont tent (24 credit hours)
+Programm ning Cont ent (24 credit hours)

 BUS 2843 Project Management 3

 CIS 1133 Mobile Development 3

 CIS 2113 App Deployment 3

 CIS 2433 Back End Programming 3

-CIS 2443 Visual Frameworks OR
+CIS 2443 Visual Frameworks OR 0

 CIS 2663 Advanced Website Design 3

 CIS 2453 Database Creation/Interaction 3

 CIS 2553 .NET 3

-CIS CIS 2903 2893 Programming Internship OR CIS Capstone Project 3
+CIS 2903 Programming Internship OR

-•
+CIS 2893 CIS Capstone Project 3

 The Associate of Applied Science Degree is designed for employment purposes, and it should not be assumed that the degree or the courses in the degree can be transferred to another institution.
 While a few institutions have recently begun to accept some courses in A.A.S. programs, the general rule is that courses in the A.A.S. degree are not accepted in transfer toward bachelor's degrees.
-Students to whom transfer is important should get assurance in writing in advance from the institution to which they wish to transfer.
+Students to whom transfer is important should get assurance in writing in advance from the institution to which they wish to transfer and be aware that they may be required to complete additional lower-division courses to meet specified prerequisite course requirements for their chosen baccalaureate degree program upon Arkansas public university transfer.